Police: Suspects in N. Korean death coated hands with poison

 Khalid couldn't confirm whether North Korea's government was behind Kim's death but added, "What is clear is that those involved are North Koreans."

-Police have already arrested four people in connection with the attack: a Malaysian, a North Korean and the two women, who are Indonesian and Vietnamese.
+Police have already arrested four people in connection with the attack: a Malaysian, a North Korean and the two women.

 At least one of the women has said she was tricked into attacking Kim Jong Nam, believing she was taking part in a comedy prank TV show.
 Khalid rejected that claim, saying, "This is not just like shooting a movie."